TheresaLui/SelfHelpContent_v2/articles/microsoft.streamanalytics/streamanalytics-myjobisnotoutputtingdata.md

             * Job may not be able to deserialize the events. <br>
             * Events schema may not match the defined/expected schema of the events in the query. <br>
             * DataType of some of the fields in the Event may not be what is expected.
 Test with sample data to confirm working. <br>
         * If Runtime Errors > 0, means that the ASA Job is able to receive the data but is getting errors while processing the query.
-Go to the Operation Logs and filter on “Failed” status to find all these errors. <br>
+Go to the Operation Logs and filter on "Failed" status to find all these errors. <br>
         * If InputEvents > 0 and OutputEvents = 0, means one of the following: <br>
             * Query processing resulted in zero output events. <br>
             * Events or its fields may be malformed, so resulted in zero output after query processing.
 3. Unable to push data to Output Sink for connectivity/authentication reasons. <br>
         * In all these error cases, Operations Log messages explain additional details (including what is happening), except for the cases the query logic filtered out all events.
-If the processing of multiple events generates errors, Stream Analytics logs the first 3 error messages of the same type within 10 minutes to Operations logs and then suppress additional identical errors with a message that reads “Errors are happening too rapidly, these are being suppressed”. <br>
+If the processing of multiple events generates errors, Stream Analytics logs the first 3 error messages of the same type within 10 minutes to Operations logs and then suppress additional identical errors with a message that reads "Errors are happening too rapidly, these are being suppressed". <br>

 When outputs going to a specific output type are not seen, redirect the output to different output type that is less complex (such as Azure Blobs) and check if the output can be seen up there (using Storage Explorer).

 If there are no issues, the data flow will need to be analyzed.
-Analyzing the data flow systematically can be done with the job diagram that shows a visual representation of the job by clicking on the “Job diagram” button in the “Settings” blade of the of the Stream Analytics job.
+Analyzing the data flow systematically can be done with the job diagram that shows a visual representation of the job by clicking on the "Job diagram" button in the "Settings" blade of the of the Stream Analytics job.
 For existing jobs, it is necessary to restart the job first.

 Every input and output is color coded to indicate the current state of that component.